ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 </ExpandableCard>

 <ExpandableCard
-title="Misconception 8: &quot;The Merge will result in downtime of the chain.&quot;"
+title="Misconception: &quot;The Merge will result in downtime of the chain.&quot;" contentPreview="False.
-contentPreview="False.
 The Merge upgrade is designed to transition to proof-of-stake with zero downtime."> An immense amount of work has been put into making sure the transition to proof-of-stake does not disrupt the network or its users.